Phase 2: Will a helix help in a tight spot?

 fireplace

-Looking West at the same "wide spot" where the helix might work
+Looking West at the same "wide spot" where the helix might work to bring the track down the 21 inches to ground level.

 There's not a lot of space, but a helix came to mind, so I mocked up something to check it out.